tearust/tea-docs/Blog/TEA_Project_Intro.md

 - Trust chain
 - Delegation chain

-In the TEA project, the Root of Trust (RoT) comes from the hardware RoT combined with the software Trust Verification (TV).
+In the TEA project, the Root of Trust (RoT) comes from the hardware.
+The RoT generates a Proof of Trust (PoT) which is then processed and stored by the blockchain.
+Because the blockchain is immutable, the stored PoT can always be verified and trusted.

 The hardware RoT can be TPM of Trusted Computing Technology or CPU TEE.
-The software TV is processed and stored by the immutable blockchain.

 We leverage the blockchain's immutability to do two things:
 - Store the important trust data.
 Once the data is saved, there is no way to modify it